oasysgames/oasys-docs/docs/whitepaper/07-governance/index.md

 ## Overview
 Oasys employs sophisticated decentralized governance and operates in an autonomous decentralized manner through the use of tokens.

 It is designed as community-driven on-chain governance.
 Specifically, Oasys uses an indirect democratic approach that combines decision-making by a referendum and a council.
-The council is independent of the token holders and composed of members elected and delegated by the community.
+The council is independent of the token holders and composed of members elected and delegated by the community indirectly.
 This governance mechanism keeps the legitimacy of decision-making while maintaining decentralization.

 ## Principle
 Oasys’ governance is designed with the following three principles.